victorYghor/TaskList/README.md

 # TaskList
-TaskList using kotlin porject made in hyperskill
+TaskList using kotlin project made in hyperskill